 What about non-literary influences; was Five Tribes influenced by any movies, TV shows, or games?

-There is an excellent documentary about the Sān called The Great Dance [which you can watch by clicking here].
+There is an excellent documentary about the Sān called The Great Dance.
 My sister recommended this to me when I told her I was going to set the book in Africa.
 It blew me away and inspired the hunting scenes in the book.
 If you’ve never seen it, it’s worth checking out.

 You are a former Fulbright Scholar, and hold degrees in international relations and economics as well as creative writing.
 How do you think your studies, specifically those in international relations and economics, influenced Five Tribes?